kylekrieg/Node-Red-Contesting-Dashboard/docs/DESCRIPTION.md

 #### Dashboard Rate
 You can choose if you want the main dashboard to have the radio Qs/Hr vs operator Qs/hr.

+Move the sliders for the 1HR low and high rate and 2HR low and high rate.

 ---

 ### Cluster Login Callsign